“We think the world apart. What would it be like to think the world together?” (Parker Palmer).

 “And we need to change our way of thinking if we wish to heal ourselves…which is one of the applications of yin-yang theory” (Kaare Bursell).

 It is important to make a distinction between thoughts and ways of thinking that imply logic.
 Thoughts have content such as: “I am relaxed”, “I am strong”, “I will be successful”, “Evil cannot touch me”, etc. These examples are examples of positive thinking, in which the content of thoughts is a positive affirmation.
-Such affirmation can be healing, but if it becomes stressful, it may interfere with healing (see Health and Science).
+Such affirmation can be healing, but if it becomes stressful, it may interfere with healing (see my essay on Health and Sanity of Body, Speech, and Mind).

 Any content of a thought, whether positive or negative, is expressed by a way of thinking, a logic.
-In this book the emphasis is on ways of thinking, the logic.
-I will show that changing our way of thinking, that is, the logic implied in our thinking, can be healing, regardless of whether the thoughts are positive or negative.
+I want to show that changing our way of thinking, that is, the logic implied in our thinking, can be healing, regardless of whether the thoughts are positive or negative.

 Many people have an aversion to or dislike of logic.
 Yet they use logic, often without being aware of it.
 If they developed more awareness, they could avoid the harmful logic that is commonly used and instead use healing logic.

 Our ways of thinking imply logic whether we are aware of it or not.
 Thus, logic is unavoidable when we think.
-It also seems largely unavoidable when we use language, although poetic language may at times transcend logic at least to some extent.
+It also seems largely unavoidable when we use language, although poetic language may at times transcend logic at least to some extent (see my essay Language transcending Logic).

 Before turning to these other kinds of logic, let me add a few more comments on our common logic.
-It is based on what is often referred to as the laws of thought, which played a fundamental role in Aristotle’s logic (Edwards, P. (ed.)
-1967.The Encyclopedia of Philosophy.
-Vol. 4, pp. 414-417.
-New York: Macmillan; Arber, A. 1964.
-The Mind and the Eye.
-Cambridge University Press, p.82).
+It is based on what is often referred to as the laws of thought, which played a fundamental role in Aristotle’s logic (see, for example, Edwards 1967; Arber 1964, p.
+82).

 These so-called laws of thought are: